Version : 1.2 (Draft) Author : H.Wichmann Date : 04.06.2026 License : CC BY 4.0

 In addition, the system evaluates the likelihood of binarity :

-Fundamentally, the same Uncertainty-Weighted Likelihood approach is used to indicate a physical, gravitational relationship between the stars.
-In contrast to the CoMov Evidence indication, different scaling factors are used to estimate the likelihood of binarity.
+Fundamentally, the same Uncertainty-Weighted Likelihood (UWLE) approach is used to indicate a physical, gravitational relationship between the stars.
+In contrast to the COMOV Evidence indication, different scaling factors are used to estimate the likelihood of binarity.
 The velocity cut-off is dynamic and based on gravitational scaling, with a benchmark of 2.1 km/s at 1000 au.
-Potential binaries are recognized by the algorithm within a radius of 20,000 au.
-If a potential binary is detected, the estimated orbital period at the lower bound, the escape velocity, and the circular orbital velocity are calculated.
-Additionally the Binding Energy Ratio is computed with ERatio <1 (bound) and >1 (unbound).
+Potential binaries are recognized by the algorithm within a radius of 20,000 au (Wide Binaries/WBS) and additionally 1,000 au (Tight Binaries/TBS).

 Indicator : Value